Astronomical clock: The Rasmus Sørnes Clock

-Arguably the most complicated of its kind ever constructed, the last of a total of four astronomical clocks designed and made by Norwegian Rasmus Sørnes (1893–1967), is characterized by its superior complexity compactly housed in a casing with the modest measurements of 0.70 x 0.60 x 2.10 m.
-Features include locations of the sun and moon in the zodiac, Julian calendar, Gregorian calendar, sidereal time, GMT, local time with daylight saving time and leap year, solar and lunar cycle corrections, eclipses, local sunset and sunrise, moon phase, tides, sunspot cycles and a planetarium including Pluto's 248-year orbit and the 25 800-year periods of the polar ecliptics (precession of the Earth's axis).
+The last of four astronomical clocks designed and made by Norwegian Rasmus Sørnes (1893–1967) is highly complex, but housed in a casing measuring only 0.70 × 0.60 × 2.10 m.
+Features include locations of the Sun and Moon in the zodiac, Julian calendar, Gregorian calendar, sidereal time, GMT, local time with daylight saving time and leap year, solar and lunar cycle corrections, eclipses, local sunrise and sunset, moon phase, tides, sunspot cycles and a planetarium including Pluto's 248-year orbit and the 25 800-year periods of the polar ecliptics (precession of the Earth's axis).
 All wheels are in brass and gold-plated.
 Dials are silver-plated.
 The clock has an electromechanical pendulum.

 Sørnes also made the necessary tools and based his work on his own astronomical observations.
 Having been exhibited at the Time Museum in Rockford, Illinois (since closed), and at the Chicago Museum of Science and Industry, the clock was sold in 2002 and its current location is not known.
 The Rasmus Sørnes Astronomical Clock No. 3, the precursor to the Chicago Clock, his tools, patents, drawings, telescope, and other items, are exhibited at the Borgarsyssel Museum in Sarpsborg, Norway.

 Table clocks

-There are many examples of astronomical table clocks, due to their popularity as showpieces.
+Astronomical table clocks were popular as showpieces, and many examples survive.
 To become a master clockmaker in 17th-century Augsburg, candidates had to design and build a 'masterpiece' clock, an astronomical table-top clock of formidable complexity.
-Examples can be found in museums, such as London's British Museum.
+Examples are held by museums such as London's British Museum.

-Currently Edmund Scientific among other retailers offers a mechanical Tellurium clock, perhaps the first mechanical astronomical clock to be mass-marketed.
+Edmund Scientific and other retailers have offered a mechanical Tellurium clock, perhaps the first mechanical astronomical clock to be mass-marketed.

 In Japan, Tanaka Hisashige made a Myriad year clock in 1851.